Xanthognarh/WebWidgets/README.md

 ![Example vote in different !votestyle ](Examples/Xanthobar.png)

 <details><summary>Config via URL-Parameters:</summary>
+You can use the [Chat12-config Editor](https://xanthognarh.github.io/WebWidgets/Chat12-config.htm) to modify your overlay and get an link to embed.
+Or you modify the url manually:

 - `channel`: Name(s) of the Twitch channel(s) to monitor (supports Shared Chat).
 Separate multiple channels with a comma.
 - `to`: Approximate time in seconds after the last vote for resetting voting [default: 30]